kubernetes/website/content/en/docs/concepts/windows/user-guide.md

 ## Before you begin

-* Create a Kubernetes cluster that includes a control plane and a worker node running Windows Server
+* Create a Kubernetes cluster that includes a control plane and a node running Windows Server
 * It is important to note that creating and deploying services and workloads on Kubernetes behaves in much the same way for Linux and Windows containers.
   [Kubectl commands](/docs/reference/kubectl/) to interface with the cluster are identical.